Project Cross-Hatched Placemats

 Skill Level: Intermediate

 Placemats are a quick and simple project for sewers of any skill level.
-Using modern fabrics and a geometric embroidery design, you can generate a new look to your dining room.
-Use the Palette (optional) or the Dual Feed Couching foot, along with the guide beam to create a gift that Mom will love.
+Using modern fabrics and a geometric embroidery design, you can update any dining room table.
+Use Baby Lock Palette digitizing software or the Dual Feed Couching foot along with the guide beam to create a quick addition to your dining decor.
 Don’t stop with the placemats; create a table runner to match!

 Using the Dual Feed Foot: Cut out an 8" wide strip across the width of the yellow fabric.